Training on Legislation / SIZA Standard

+Stronger Together in partnership with SIZA and WIETA, launched a global supply chain project to promote responsible employment in the fruit growing industries in South Africa.
 The UK Modern Slavery Act of 2015 requires that large UK based businesses take steps in addressing and reducing the risk of modern slavery within their global supply chains.
-It is therefore becoming increasingly important for South African producers to ensure that their labour management practices are fair and without any indication of these mentioned issues.
+It is therefore becoming increasingly important for South African producers to ensure that their labour management practices are fair and to reduce risk to their businesses.
 This will not only help secure market access and protect the livelihood of these sectors, but will also create a healthier work environment where exploitative labour practices are discouraged and workers are protected.

 SIZA will play a role in promoting force and bonded labour compliance in the South African industry by monitoring and assess fair labour practices during audits.
 Therefore SIZA would like thier supply base to learn as much as they can so that they can understand the areas where they could be at fault. (https://www.stronger2gether.org/za/